jbaker8935/switcheroo/design.md

 - The search aborts gracefully when the node or time budget is exceeded, returning the best move from the deepest completed iteration and setting the fallback flag for diagnostics.
+- Puzzle hint analysis bypasses the move-volume node cap clamps so the full configured depth and node limits remain available when solving scripted scenarios for the human player.
+- Forcing-move detection is skipped under the hint profile to avoid the costly nested search that is otherwise reserved for competitive play.

 ### Search Phase Adaptation